kstenerud/concise-encoding/cte-specification.md

 ### Binary Floating Point

 Represents ieee754 binary floating point values with widths from 32 to 128 bits.
-Supports exponential notation using "e" or "E".
+Supports exponential notation using `e` or `E`.

 Examples: